 Archaeologists have suggested that the examples found in temples may have been placed there as votives or dedications and this is certainly plausible, but we should remember that temples themselves, as larger buildings, could also be the frequent target of lightning strikes and that some of these stones may have been used for protection.
 Medieval sources and northern European ethnography suggest that these axe-heads were often positioned at doorways, in walls and under rooftop…

-It’s kind of surprising to me that we have forgotten this tradition.
+It’s kind of surprising to me that we’ve forgotten this tradition.
 The handaxe is useful now for reference, dating, and determining the movement of early humans, but its import as thunderstone is unappreciated.
 They were instrumental in developing modern anthropology, by which I mean they were the subject of the founding discourse:

 Even as late as the seventeenth century a French ambassador brought a stone hatchet, which still exists in the museum at Nancy, as a present to the Prince-Bishop of Verdun, and claimed for it health-giving virtues. […]